amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 // n: 9, counter: 9
 ```

-Now imaging that you have an array of one million items.
+Now imagine that you have an array of one million items.
 Do you think it will take the same time?
 Of course not, it will take longer proportionally to the size of the input.
-If we plot it n and `findMax` running time we will have a graph exactly like a linear equation.
+If we plot it n and `findMax` running time we will have a graph precisely like a linear equation.

+{% img /images/linear-running-time-o(n).jpg 'Linear Running time O(n) example' %}

 # O(n^2) - Quadratic time

 A function with a quadratic time complexity has a growth rate n^2.
-If the input is 2 it will do roughly 4 operations.
-If the input is 8 it will take 64.
-Let's do an example of a quadratic algorithm:
+If the input is size 2 it will do roughly 4 operations.
+If the input is size 8, then it will take 64, and so on.
+Here are some code examples of quadratic algorithms

   ## Has duplicates

-  Let's say you want to find duplicate words in an array.
+You want to find duplicate words in an array.
 A naïve solution will be the following:

 ```js
 function hasDuplicates(n) {